 Customer segmentation is already a well-known marketing strategy, but it is also becoming a powerful tool in product innovation and development.
 It involves categorizing customers into groups, to define the target audience and then to better understand the needs and behaviors by group.
 Focusing on customer need first and then matching that need to the applicable technology is becoming the preferred product development approach, and customer segmentation is an important step in discovering customer need.

 A few companies have been using this customer-focused approach for a while.
 Apple, for example, continues to be successful because of their keen understanding of their target audience – customers in the mid- to high-income brackets who value minimal design and high quality over trendy functionality.
 With technology evolving at a feverish pace, more companies are now seeing the value of a customer-focused, product development approach.

 Once market models have determined that a new product idea or improvement of an existing product is a viable and profitable venture, customer segmentation methods can be used to define a target audience and understand the behaviors and needs of the customers in that target audience.
-There are a few ways to approach customer segmentation, but some of the common steps include:
+There are a few ways to approach the task, but some of the common steps in customer segmentation include:

 An important first step is conducting research to gather the data needed for segmenting customer groups through both primary and secondary research methods.
 For existing products or services, there may already be existing customer data that can be leveraged.
 For new products or services, it may be necessary to conduct customer interviews or surveys or pull existing information from a data repository.